NC22/KellyC-Show-YouTube-Dislikes/README.md

 <b>Install</b> for <a href="https://chrome.google.com/webstore/detail/kellyc-return-youtube-dis/gmdihkflccbodfkfioifolcijgahdgaf?hl=en">Chrome</a>, <a href="https://addons.mozilla.org/en/firefox/addon/return-youtube-dislike/">FireFox</a>
 </p>

+- Edge, Opera and any that allow install extensions from Chrome Extensions Store
+- a bit tested on mobile devices as well (for ex.
+Kiwi Browser supports extensions)

 <h2> About </h2>

 Youtube has removed dislike statistics.
 This extension return this functionality back.